 A defined benefit pension is a type of pension which ensures that employees get a specific, pre-determined amount of money from a pension scheme when they retire.
 It is also called DB Plans, a final salary pension, or a career average pension.
 Unlike a defined contribution pension, a defined benefit pension guarantees that you will earn a set figure to fund your retirement.
 When you reach retirement age, the pension provider uses the amount of your salary and the duration of your professional career as a guide to determine the amount you will receive.
 For example, if your final annual salary is £50,000 and you have worked for 40 years, the pension provider takes into account your “pension accrual rate”.
 If the pension accrual rate is 1/60, you multiply it with final salary or £50,000 multiplied with 1/60 is £833.
 The annual pension income is calculated by multiplying this with the duration of your employment, £833 x 40 = £33,333 each year.

 Providers Unable To Fund Defined Benefit Pensions

-The amount you get during the retirement depends on the rules of the pension scheme and the monthly contributions.
+The amount you get during retirement depends on the rules of the pension scheme and the monthly contributions.
 As a defined financial program, the pension provider promises that you will get an exact amount every year during retirement.
 At the earliest, you can start getting the pension payments at the age of 55.
 Defined benefit pension schemes can become increasingly expensive for providers, because, today, people have a much longer life expectancy.
-Some pension providers have stopped offering defined benefit pension programmes to new members.
+Some pension providers have stopped offering defined benefit pension programs to new members.
 Because the scheme has an open-ended nature, the provider may not have sufficient funds to continue paying out to retirees.
 The UK government counters this with PPF or Pension Protection Fund.